Robert Figueroa

 Research/Career Interests

 His influential work is due to the generosity of many students and colleagues from leading interdisciplinary departments and centers.
 Together they fostered Rob's professional development including the introduction of the first college philosophy course in Environmental Justice.
-He has over two decades of promoting environmental justice pedagogy within the emergence of the Environmental Humanities.
+He has over two decades of promoting environmental justice pedagogy within the emergence of the Environmental Justice Studies and areas of Environmental Humanities.

-In early publications, he added new dimensions from Latinx perspectives to advance expanding the conceptions of justice regarding identity, heritage, cultural perception and status, as well as alternative strategies to remedy environmental injustices at multiple scales.
-At the same time, collaboration with Michael Glantz at the National Center for Atmospheric Research in Boulder, CO, led to the initiation of environmental justice arguments to UNESCO's World Heritage Committee.
+In early publications, Rob established early recognition justice positions in environmental justice, transforming the debates of distributive justice with new dimensions of recognition and restorative justice lodged in his work on Latinx perspectives to advance expanding the conceptions of justice regarding identity, heritage, cultural perception and status, and alternative strategies to remedy environmental injustices at multiple scales.
+At the same time, in collaboration with Michael Glantz at the National Center for Atmospheric Research in Boulder, CO, led to the initiation of environmental justice arguments to UNESCO's World Heritage Committee.
+The first of its kind, using multiple dimensions of environmental justice consider the Aral Sea in Central Asia as a World Heritage site.

 Rob has also collaborated on advancing diversity in the study of science and technology in society.
-With Sandra Harding, he co-edited Science and Other Cultures: Issues in the Philosophies of Science and Technology, which was one of the major products of their NSF grant to the American Philosophical Association.
+With Sandra Harding (UCLA), he co-edited Science and Other Cultures: Issues in the Philosophies of Science and Technology, which was one of the major products of their NSF grant to the American Philosophical Association.

-A large part of his current transdisciplinary research continues to be with Latinx communities in the US; in addition to, indigenous populations addressing joint-management of National Parks and environmental heritage, as well as refugee populations in terms of environmental and climate refugees, conditions in refugee camps, and relocated communities.
-He consistently draws upon environmental identity, heritage, cultural continuance, and restorative empathetic relationships.
+A large part of his current transdisciplinary research continues to be with Latinx communities in the US; in addition to, indigenous populations addressing joint-management of National Parks and environmental heritage, as well as displaced populations in terms of environmental and climate displacement and relocation, including resettlement camps and communities.
+He consistently draws upon relational ethics of environmental identity, heritage, cultural continuance, and restorative justice.

 Education